mvysny/dynatest/README.md

 }
 ```

-> Technical detail: You extend the `DynaTest` class which runs a block which allows you to register tests and groups.
+> Technical detail: You write your test suite by extending the `DynaTest` class.
+The DynaTest constructor runs a block
+which allows you to register tests and groups.
 The block is pure Kotlin so you can use for loops, reusable functions and all features of the Kotlin programming language.

 ### Test Lifecycle Listeners

-You also need to prepare environment before a test, and tear it down afterwards.
-For that we have:
+Often you need to prepare some kind of environment before a test, and tear it down afterwards.
+For that simply call
+the following functions:

 `beforeEach { body }` schedules given block to run before every individual test, both in this group and in all subgroups.
 If the body fails,
 the test is not run and is marked failed.
 Example: